 “I am Gerda Julius from Stockholm.
 Your Majesty would do me a great honor if he would accept my flowers as a gift from one of his loyal subjects”, she said bravely.
 The King smiled happily and held out his hand to receive the bouquet of white daisies.
 He put them next to his heart and bowed to the little girl who had been taught to call them marguerites.

-One day Gerda was walking with her mother on Kungsgatan in central Stockholm.
+One day, later on, Gerda was walking with her mother on Kungsgatan in central Stockholm.
 They were passing by the Hay Market when a nice two-horse carriage stopped not far from them.
 A man they knew well helped a very beautiful lady out of the carriage.
-The lady was wearing a deeply décolleté dress and long ostrich feathers in her hat.
+The lady was wearing a deeply décolleté dress and she had long ostrich feathers in her hat.
 Gerda thought she looked lovely.

 She looked up at her mother and said “Mama, who is this beautiful lady and why don’t we invite her to our house?”

 Her mother said “Hush, you’ll understand when you get to be older.”

 Young Gerda’s father was a very busy man and he rarely took the time for vacations, but her aunt and uncle in Sundsvall in northern Sweden used to go on long summer sojourns on the continent.
 Since they had no children of their own, they often asked Gerda’s parents if she could come along with them.
 They mostly went to France or Italy.

 One day the aunt and uncle and young Gerda were in a restaurant in Cannes waiting for dinner to be served, when suddenly a waiter came up to their table with a silver tray, bowing deeply and offering them a message from another table.
 It said “May I have the honor of knowing who the ravishing young lady is at this table?”